titumozammel/3c-strategic-approach/README.md

 ## SOURCE

-**Continuous Improvement**
+**Source** focuses attention on the condition generating or repeatedly producing an observed outcome.

+### Governing question

 > **Why does this keep arising?**

-Source focuses attention on the condition generating or repeatedly producing an observed outcome.

 Typical signals include: